 *DPU Money Back Guarantee

-If you’re not completely satisfied with your DietPillUniverse purchase, simply return your product - even if it’s empty - within 90 days for a full refund of the purchase price.
+If you’re not completely satisfied with your DietPillUniverse purchase, simply return your 1 used product and all other unused products within 90 days for a full refund of the purchase price.

 - Free Shipping on $75 or More!*